The Power Conversion Middleware provides a solid solution to design power convertors easily.

 Infineon Control Loop Callbacks

-To use the pre- or/and post-process callbacks, the callback itself should be declared at the application level, the corresponding feature should be enabled in the PCC tool Controller tab:
+To use the pre- or/and post-process callbacks, the callback itself should be declared in the application level, enable the corresponding feature in the PCC Controller tab:

 and the callback name should be passed into the Device Configurator GUI: